librato/librato-metrics/README.md

 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.
 * Fork the project and submit a pull request from a feature or bugfix branch.
 * Please include specs.
 This is important so we don't break your changes unintentionally in a future version.
-* Please don't modify the Rakefile, version, or history.
+* Please don't modify the gemspec, Rakefile, version, or changelog.
 If you do change these files, please isolate a separate commit so we can cherry-pick around it.

 ## Copyright